samiralam/rules-compendium/docs/phb/5-feats/index.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When a creature you can see attacks a target other than you that is within 5 feet of you, you can take a Reaction to interpose your Shield if you’re holding one.
+When a creature you can see attacks a target other than you that is within 5 feet of you, you can take a Reaction to interpose your Shield if you're holding one.
 You impose [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on the triggering attack roll and all other attack rolls against the target until the start of your next turn if you remain within 5 feet of the target.

 ---